ajalbani1/skill-sample-nodejs-fact/README.md

 2. Create New Skill
 3. Pick a Name: Choose "Custom" Skill type
 4. Pick Fact Skill
-5. Click Endpoint on the left-hand navigation and set the ARM to your own Lambda function ARN
+5. Click Endpoint on the left-hand navigation and set the ARN to your own Lambda function ARN